jamii/jamii.github.com/_drafts/notes-on-everything-is-fucked.markdown

 date: "2016-11-30 17:18"
 ---

 Sanjay Srivastava posted a syllabus for a course called [Everything is fucked](https://hardsci.wordpress.com/2016/08/11/everything-is-fucked-the-syllabus/).
-The course itself is a joke, but the reading list seems worthwhile.
+The course itself is a joke but it has an interesting reading list.

 ## [Why summaries of research on psychological theories are often uninterpretable](http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.392.6447&rep=rep1&type=pdf)